-Private Counsel: When Your Insurance Company Wants To Settle But You Don’t
+Private Counsel: When Your Insurance Company Wants to Settle but You Don’t

 Insurance companies are in the business of risk management.
 They employ a cost-benefit analysis in litigation.
 Their default approach is to cut a quick deal, cut their costs and move on.
 But sometimes, you or your company have valid reasons to fight back.
 The plaintiff’s claim may be frivolous.
 You might want to deter future litigation or to send a message.
 Or perhaps representation by an insurance company isn’t an option or the amount that the plaintiff seeks exceeds your insurance policy limit.

-The Challenge Of Fighting Frivolous Litigation
+The Challenge of Fighting Frivolous Litigation

 - Liberal standards for pleadings: The liberal standard for pleadings makes an early dismissal highly unlikely, and plaintiffs are nearly always allowed to amend their complaint.